Q: Is it safe for foreigners to buy property in Panama?

 Q: If I am a US citizen, can I use my IRA or 401K money to buy property in Panama?

 A: We are not US tax or investment advisors and therefore cannot offer any investment or tax advice.
 We have had experiences with a few clients that have used their IRA or 401K accounts to purchase property in Panama.
 There are several US pension management / financial companies who offer retirement account services that facilitate movement of your IRA or 401K funds into self-directed retirement accounts, through which you can then invest in property anywhere in the world.
-If you would like to receive an updated list of these financial companies, please contact us for details.
+Consult with your US tax or financial advisor.

 Q: Is it legal to buy options on property in Panama?